Micharro2016/getting-and-cleaning-data/README.md

 Coursera Getting and Cleaning Data Course Project

 ## Purpose
-To demonstrate and apply knowledge and skills acquired in the course to prepare a tidy data set using R.
+To demonstrate and apply the knowledge and skills acquired in the course using R.

 ## Project Summary
+Below are the project's steps for creating a tidy data set.
+The data used for this project was collected from Samsung's Galaxy smartphones "Wearable computer".

+1. Install all the required R packages for this project
-1. Download data to working directory
+2. Download data to working directory
-2. Read the training and test data (each category has 3 text files)
+3. Read the training and test data (each category has 3 text files)
-3. Merge the training and test data into one data set
+4. Merge the training and test data into one data set
-4. Create descriptive names to name the activities and variable names in the data set
+5. Create descriptive names to name the activities and variable names in the data set
-5. Create a final Independent tidy data set, with the average of each variable for each activity/ subject
+6. Create a final Independent tidy data set, with the average of each variable for each activity/ subject

+## Project Variables and Calculations
+Refer to the Codebokk.MD final for detailed information regarding the variables and the calculations used for this project.